ATLFlight/dfs-ros-example/README.md

 rostopic hz /camera/depth/image_raw
 ```

-When running on the GPU at VGA resolution with 32 disparity levels, you should see a rate of around 3 Hz.
+When running on the GPU at VGA resolution with 32 disparity levels, you should see a rate of around 2.5-3 Hz.

+Note that in the current implementation, the depth processing blocks the getting of the next camera frame (see Snapdragon::DfsManager::DfsCamProcessingMain()).
+As a result, you will see the same frame rate for the raw images as for the depth images.
+To get raw camera frames at the full frame rate (e.g. 30 Hz) without depth images, comment out the call to mvDFS_GetDepths() and rebuild.

 To further verify the functionality, a ROS visualization tool like RViz can be used to view the image topics (e.g. /camera/depth/image_raw for the depth image, or /left/image_raw for the raw left stereo image).